yuvalmGS/gigaspaces-wiki-jekyll/xap100/gigaspaces-for-hibernate-orm-users.markdown

 ## Beyond the Data Grid: Scaling Out Your Application Using Space-Based Architecture

-To gain ultimate scalability for your application, you can package your business logic together with the GigaSpaces space - which provides not only data but also messaging functionality.
+To gain ultimate scalability for your application, you can package your business logic together with the XAP space - which provides not only data but also messaging functionality.
 This creates a Processing Unit which is completely self sufficient (not dependent on a database, messaging server or any central component), meaning that you to duplicate it as many times as necessary without increasing complexity.

 This approach is called Space Based Architecture, and the way to achieve it is the Spring-based OpenSpaces platform, which allows you to deploy your application as a set of services encased in a Processing Unit.

 {% refer %}To learn more about Space-Based Architecture and its implications, read our white paper, [The Scalability Revolution: From Dead End to Open Road](http://www.gigaspaces.com/WhitePapers).{% endrefer %}

-{% refer %}To learn more about OpenSpaces, see the [OpenSpaces](/product_overview/product-architecture.html#ProductArchitecture-OpenSpacesAPIandComponents) section in this online help.{% endrefer %}
+{% refer %}To learn more about XAP, see the [OpenSpaces](/product_overview/product-architecture.html#ProductArchitecture-OpenSpacesAPIandComponents) section in this online help.{% endrefer %}

 {% anchor step1 %}

-# How to Switch Your Cache Provider to GigaSpaces and Gain Distributed Caching
+# How to Switch Your Cache Provider to XAP and Gain Distributed Caching

-This section provides instructions on switching your existing Hibernate local cache, typically EhCache, with GigaSpaces.
+This section provides instructions on switching your existing Hibernate local cache, typically EhCache, with XAP.
 This will give you a powerful distributed cache with multiple clients and advanced clustering.
 ![TwoSteps.jpg](/attachment_files/TwoSteps.jpg)
-**To switch your Hibernate cache provider to GigaSpaces and use GigaSpaces distributed caching:**
+**To switch your Hibernate cache provider to XAP and use XAP distributed caching:**

-1. Download the GigaSpaces {% refer %} [Download Page](http://www.gigaspaces.com/xap-download) {% endrefer %}
+Step 1.
+Download XAP [{%download%}](http://www.gigaspaces.com/xap-download) <br>
-2. Install GigaSpaces.
-If you need help, refer to the [installation instructions](./installation.html).
+Step 2.
+Install XAP.
+If you need help, refer to the [installation instructions](./installation.html).<br>
-3. This step is different if you are managing your Hibernate configuration using Spring (refer to the Spring documentation, ORM Data Access, section 12.2.2), or directly using `hibernate.properties` or `hibernate.cfg.xml`.
+Step 3.
+This step is different if you are managing your Hibernate configuration using Spring (refer to the Spring documentation, ORM Data Access, section 12.2.2), or directly using `hibernate.properties` or `hibernate.cfg.xml`.
 Select the relevant tab below.

 {% c %}
  [http://www.springframework.org/docs/reference/orm.html](http://www.springframework.org/docs/reference/orm.html)
 {% endc %}

 {% inittab hibernateconfig %}

 {% tabcontent Spring Configuration %}
+{%panel%}

 **Spring Configuration**